ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/what-is-keras.md

 test_scores = model.predict(x_test)
 ```

-In this case an array of 10 values is printed and every value represents the
-percentage that the image represents the index of the value.
+In this case an array of 10 values is printed.
+Every value represents the probability that the image represents the index of the value, with the first value being the probability of the image being a zero.

 ```output